Are heuristic switches necessary to control dissipation in modern smoothed particle hydrodynamics ?: SPH flavor

+The decay time, $\tau_a$, is defined as $\tau_a=h_a/v_{sig,max}$ and it is a function of the local spatial resolution and the maximum signal velocity, $v_{sig,max}$, in the neighborhood of particle $a$, calculated according to Eq.~\ref{eq:signalvel}.
+The effect of Eq.~\ref{eq:alphadot} is to allow alpha to decay exponentially to $\alpha_{loc,a}$ (or $\alpha_{min}$) if $\alpha_{loc,a}$ is too low.
+In this way, we can ensure a minimum dissipation that helps reduce the random noise that might arise from particle disorder.
+However, we note that even though all particles have at least a minimum value, $\alpha_{min}$, dissipation is automatically cut off when $\mathbf{r}_{ab}\cdot\mathbf{v}_{ab}\geq0$.
+Also, there is no restriction for $\alpha_{min}$, which can be set to zero.

-At this point, it is worth highlighting the subtle difference between a \emph{limiter} and a \emph{switch} in this context.
-A limiter, like Balsara's, is a continuous, instantaneous, memoryless amplitude control that keeps AV high by default, except in regions that meet well-defined physical criteria (e.g. a high curl value).
+At this point, it is worth highlighting the subtle difference between a limiter and a switch in this context.
+A limiter, such as the Balsara one, is a continuous, instantaneous, memoryless amplitude control that keeps dissipation high by default, except in regions that meet well-defined physical criteria (e.g., a high curl value).
 A switch, on the other hand, is a tunable sensor with temporary memory that can lag or overshoot in different regions.
-Switches are engineered to work well in some tests, but their exact form is a practical choice rather than a unique consequence of the equations, hence their heuristic.
+Switches are engineered to work well in some tests, but their exact form is a practical choice, rather than a unique consequence of the equations.

-Despite their success, AVSWs can introduce additional noise, especially in the post-shock wake where $\alpha$ may oscillate due to rapid changes in the shock indicator, leading to spurious entropy production \citep[e.g.][]{cul10,read2012,ros15}.
-In mixed regimes where shocks and strong shear coexist, for example when a dilute stream impacts a dense cloud, switches can struggle to balance compression-driven dissipation against shear suppression \citep[cf.][]{bal95,price18}.
-Finally, switches tend to be less effective at controlling low-level numerical noise in otherwise quiescent regions; dedicated “noise triggers” can be added to mitigate this, but at the expense of additional heuristics and computing time \citep{ros15}.
+Despite their success, AVSWs can introduce additional noise, especially in the post-shock wake where $\alpha$ may oscillate due to rapid changes in the shock indicator, leading to spurious entropy production \citep[e.g.,][]{cul10,read2012,ros15}.
+In mixed regimes where shocks and strong shear coexist (e.g., when a dilute stream impacts a dense cloud), switches might struggle to balance compression-driven dissipation against shear suppression \citep[cf.][]{bal95,price18}.
+Finally, switches tend to be less effective in controlling low-level numerical noise in otherwise quiescent regions; dedicated “noise triggers” can be added to mitigate this, but at the expense of additional heuristics and computing time \citep{ros15}.